miguelcjalmeida/Divinity2DETranslator/readme.md

 This project translates almost the entire game to portuguese keeping untouched the game tags.
 It makes use of the translations by the community [Traduz O Jogo](https://www.facebook.com/traduzojogo/) and Google Translator.

-This translation is compatible with the game version: **v.3.6.44.4046**.
-Be advised that further versions compability is not guaranteed.
+This translation is compatible with the game version: **v.3.6.58.1306**.
+Be advised that further versions compability is not guaranteed, but will likely work.

 The community translation version from [Traduz O Jogo](https://www.facebook.com/traduzojogo/) used by this project is '[02-05-2020-BR_EN](https://drive.google.com/drive/u/0/folders/0B3R5i4ne8pTrZGNGSkFEWlhDYmc)'.